react-simple/react-simple-state/README.md

 #### Internal functions

 Internal functions are not exported by the package.

+- **getGlobalContextStateRoot()**:
+	- Returns the context-state root object (*ContextGlobalState* type) which can be read and modified, however, it is not advised, only for development and testing purposes.
+	- Does not subscribe to state changes as neither of the functions do.

 - **getGlobalContextEntry(*contextId*)**:
 	- Returns a context-state entry by ***contextId*** as-it-is.